The 2024/25 RE:View Film Competition on the theme of 'Script and Scripture' is now open.

 1) Get a group of friends together, or decide to go solo.
 You can enter as an individual or in a group of up to three students.

 2) Start shooting your film.
-We are looking for originality, accuracy, and a direct response to one or more of the Cambridge in Your Classroom videos.
+We are looking for originality, accuracy, and creativity.
 Make the film your own!
 In the past films have included interviews and conversations, images and diagrams, drama, news-style reporting, music videos and more.
 We don't judge on the quality of the film making or the equipment you use.
 Films should be no longer than 5 minutes.

 3) Check your work.
 Make sure that you have permission to use the images and music in your video, and include references to any sources.
 You must include the following text in your film: